• Home

 Vulval cancer begins as an abnormal growth of cells on the vulva — the external part of the female genital area surrounding the urethra and vagina, including the clitoris and labia.

-It is uncommon and usually diagnosed in postmenopausal women, but it can occur at any age.
+It is uncommon and usually diagnosed in postmenopausal women, though it can occur at any age.
+When detected early, treatment is highly effective and surgery is often curative.

 Symptoms

-• Persistent itching or burning that doesn’t settle
+• Persistent itching or burning that doesn't settle with treatment

 • Pain or tenderness of the vulval skin